ivelasq/pipedream/content/blog/targets-walkthrough.md

 ![An example workflow from the targets package](https://ivelasq.rbind.io/images/target-files/4.png)

-[Targets](https://docs.ropensci.org/targets/) is a make-like pipeline tool specifically designed for R by Will Landeau and hosted on ROpenSci.
+[Targets](https://docs.ropensci.org/targets/) is a make-like pipeline tool specifically designed for R by Will Landau and hosted on ROpenSci.
 It has a clean, modular, function-oriented programming style.
 It has strong guardrails because by design, it is not meant to be flexible - there’s only one right way to use targets.
 And because it was built for R users, it is easy to use within our existing R toolkit.

 * Github: https://github.com/ropensci/targets/
 * Manual: https://books.ropensci.org/targets/